What Is RSE In Primary Education?

 RSE scheme of work for primary schools

-If you are looking for help and guidance with RSE education in your school, here at Kapow Primary, take out a no-obligation 7-day free trial to our RSE scheme of work, and we have also produced a free RSE toolkit that contains:
+If you are looking for help and guidance with RSE education in your school, you can take out a no-obligation FREE trial of Kapow Primary and try the RSE scheme of work.
+RSE & PSHE are approached in an age-appropriate way for children in:

 • RSE guidance

-• an RSE curriculum overview
+• An RSE curriculum overview

 • RSE information guide for parents